Something Evil

 Something Evil is a 1972 American TV movie starring Sandy Dennis, Darren McGavin and Ralph Bellamy.
 Directed by Steven Spielberg, the screenplay was written by Robert Clouse.

 Plot

 A married couple with two young children move into a Pennsylvania farmhouse that turns out to be inhabited by demons.
 Paul is a TV producer and his wife Marjorie is an artist.
 The home and countryside seem idyllic until strange things start to occur.
 The sound of a baby's crying wakes Marjorie several times and ultimately leads to a creepy discovery.
 Paul's colleague and an employee die in a mysterious accident when driving away from the farmhouse.
 Harry attempts to warn the family about the potential evil possessing their property.
-Marjorie becomes slowly unravelled.
+Marjorie slowly unravels.
 She believes that the evil in the house is possessing her and wants to leave.
-She believes she has become a danger to her children, but an ex-farmhand enlightens her to the real source of danger.
+She believes she has become a danger to her children, but an ex-farmhand enlightens her to the real source of danger—Satan.